Choosing a deployment environment

 While your Pexip authorized support representative is the best person to advise you on the most appropriate deployment environment, below are some of the factors to consider.

-On-premise deployments use your own network, hardware and hypervisors.
+On-premises deployments use your own network, hardware and hypervisors.
 You will need to source appropriate servers to host the Management Node and Conferencing Nodes (for more information see Server design recommendations).
 You will also need to consider whether the majority of users are connecting from within your private network or whether you will have users connecting externally, and therefore whether your Conferencing Nodes need to be publicly accessible.
 If you already have a mature IT network with datacenters in appropriate locations, this may be a suitable option.

 Cloud deployments use Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP) to host some or all of your Pexip nodes.
 This option does not require initial investment in hardware; instead you must have an agreement with the cloud service provider, and you pay for usage.